North-South Corridor map

 - Northern Connector from Port Wakefield Road to Port River Expressway

 - Main South Road from Port River Expressway to Southern Expressway; and

 - Southern Expressway from Darlington to Old Noarlunga.

 The Australian Government has announced its intention to upgrade the North–South Corridor over ten years and, together with the South Australian Government, has committed to construct the $620 million Darlington Upgrade Project.
-The Australian Government will contribute $496 million and the State Government $124 million for the Darlington Upgrade Project, due for completion by the end of 2018.
+The Australian Government will contribute $496 million and the State Government $124 million for the Darlington Upgrade Project.

 The upgraded North–South Corridor will provide a series of strategic free-flowing road links to connect the rapidly expanding industrial and residential growth areas in the north and the south, to provide new opportunities for economic development.

 The current roadway isn’t capable of handling projected growth and the number of vehicles that need to use the road or the size of the freight carriers travelling along it.
 In response, Australian and South Australian governments are expanding the route by creating a dedicated non-stop North-South Corridor with a program underway to eliminate the worst bottlenecks.